Samuel Pepys: Text of the diary

-The diary was written in one of the many standard forms of shorthand used in Pepys's time, in this case called tachygraphy and devised by Thomas Shelton.
+The diary was written in one of the many standard forms of shorthand used in Pepys' time, in this case called tachygraphy, and devised by Thomas Shelton.
 It is clear from its content that it was written as a purely personal record of his life and not for publication, yet there are indications that Pepys took steps to preserve the bound manuscripts of his diary.
 He wrote it out in fair copy from rough notes, and he also had the loose pages bound into six volumes, catalogued them in his library with all his other books, and is likely to have suspected that eventually someone would find them interesting.

 Simplified Pepys family tree

 This tree summarizes, in a more compact form and with a few additional details, trees published elsewhere in a box-like form.
-It is meant to help the reader of the Diary and also integrates some biographical informations found in the same sources.
+It is meant to help the reader of the Diary and also integrates some biographical information found in the same sources.